rmoreau18/rmoreau18/README.md

 Hi, I’m @rmoreau18.
 I am Masters of Statistics student at Simon Fraser University in Burnaby, BC, Canada.
-  - I’m interested in sports analytics and eonometrics
+  - I’m interested in sports analytics and econometrics
   - You can reach me by email at rykermoreau@gmail.com

 <!---